 You'll know Vauxhall by its gigantic roundabout and under-threat giant steel bus station that occupies what was once the site of the Georgian Vauxhall Pleasure Gardens.
 All that remains of that is a small park of the same name.
 Join the Thames Path below the looming MI6 to walk along the river to the South Bank; the other direction is a bit of a building site as the Battersea Power Station development, set to open in 2020, transforms the area.

 Damien Hirst opened a gallery here in 2015, spear-heading a new mini arts scene.
 But Vauxhall is probably best known as one of London’s gay centres, and still proves a lively clubbing and after-party haunt, despite several bars and clubs closing in recent years.
-Thankfully, the legendary Royal Vauxhall Tavern saw off property developers and remains a LGBT beacon.
+Thankfully, the legendary Royal Vauxhall Tavern saw off property developers and remains an LGBT beacon.
 After something calmer?
-Seek out the lush, secluded gardens of the bohemian Bonnington Square.
+Seek out the lush, secluded gardens of the bohemian Bonnington Square or check out one of the variety of great restaurants in Vauxhall instead.